 Throughout that Thursday I was monitoring my algorithm and tweaking the prediction by changing the way the aggregate was calculated.
 Meaning, of course, that it was prone to my own prejudices.
 I could equally have chosen just positive sentiment.
 Or just volume.
 Or just the day’s figures, rather than the 7 day average.
 But of the options I toyed with, I was perhaps lucky that the one I picked came the closest.
 If I had plumped for just 7 day volume, which retrospectively looks like the second closest, the split (adjusted for “other”) would have been:

 … which, again, wouldn’t have been far off.
 And is more even in its discrepancy.
 But also would have predicted a labour victory, which would have been the wrong headline.

-The Brandwatch App contains a lot more sophisticated filters for the data, which I could have used to belay the demographic criticism I mentioned above (“opinions are only relevant if they’re from those entitled to vote”).
-The app can break tweets down by gender and age and profession demographics for example, even if those haven’t been specified by the author.
+I could have applied more sophisticated filters for the data, to belay the demographic criticism I mentioned above (“opinions are only relevant if they’re from those entitled to vote”).
+Theoretically, I could break tweets down by gender and age and profession demographics for example, even if those haven’t been specified by the author.
 But I chose not to look at that, instead taking the volume, with all it’s mess of “unwanted data”, as my measuring stick.
 I trusted the chaos to more accurately reflect the chaos of a voting public, with their mess of motives and ideosyncratic reasoning.

-If this experiment proved one thing, it was that the concept of redundancy in this kind of data (especially when it is as “clean” as the Brandwatch data) is meaningless.
+If this experiment proved one thing, it was that the concept of redundancy in this kind of data is meaningless.